Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The city requires a permit only on work done in the right-of-way area (sidewalk and drive approach).
-A permit and inspections are required for any sidewalk, drive approach, or curb work.
+The city requires a permit for driveways and work done in the right-of-way area (sidewalk and drive approach).
 Inspections are made before any concrete is poured.
 Please contact our office at 937-898-3750 for more information.

 Jobs are posted to the Employment and Jobs page.

 Agendas are uploaded to the Agenda Center on our website: Agenda Center

 Minutes from the meetings are posted to the same location, but only after they have been approved at the subsequent meeting.